LITTLE KNOWN CONCEPTS IN DEVELOPMENT SCIENCE

 The importance of souls.
-This is a less well-known idea, but an important one in nutritional balancing.
+This is a less well-known idea, but an important one in development.
 Souls are the rulers of a person, and are the basic unit of consciousness.
 Their reality is not accepted by modern science because souls cannot be seen with present microscopes.
 However, the holy books of many cultures discuss them.

-Nutritional balancing is designed to heal not only the bodies, but also the souls, who are also often in need of better health.
+Development is designed to heal not only the bodies, but also the souls, who are also often in need of better health.
 For more on this large topic, please read the articles on this site about souls, such as Soul Science.

 The Mineral System.
 This is the study of the interrelationships of the minerals.
 It is a complex area of atomic and molecular physics.
 It is not well-known or well understood in modern conventional or holistic medical care.
 However, Dr. Eck studied it, and refined it so that it helps the programs work better.